pyve/site/README.md

 The main idea is create a little how-to commit by commit to know how create our own features, website features and services offers in a clean way.

+For more documentation about "How to do things on Odoo" please refer the [official documentation](https://www.odoo.com/documentation/8.0/) for such tool, this is only an Odoo Module.

 How add a new features:
 ---